flipped-aurora/gin-vue-admin/.ide/README-en.md

 ## 3. Remote Mode Quick Start

-If you watched the video, you will see that we are using remote mode start up.
-SmartIDE Remote Mode allows you to leverage a remote linux machine to extend your local environment, you can use WebIDE to access this environment and use resources in the Cloud to boost up your development environment.
+SmartIDE Remote Mode allows you to leverage a remote linux machine to extend your local environment, you can use WebIDE to access this environment and use resources in the Cloud to make development environment super powerful.

 Still a simple 2 steps process to get started with remote mode: